vincentchachere/osticket-prereqs/README.md

 ### 23.A ) Download VC_redist.x86.exe

-- Go To: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) and download VC_redist.x86.exe
+- Go To: [Installation Files](https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) and Download: `VC_redist.x86.exe`

   - *I will let you do the <ins>downloading</ins> steps on your own now, so that you can learn.
-Refer to previous steps for instruction (You got this!
-I believe in you!😁)*
+Refer to previous steps for guidance.*

 - Check: The `I agree to the license terms and conditions` Box